Aarhus University Department of Computer Science

-Department of Computer Science at Aarhus University is with its 1000 students the largest Computer Science Department in Denmark.
+The Department of Computer Science at Aarhus University, is with its 1000 students, the largest Computer Science Department in Denmark.
 Earlier, the department abbreviation was 'DAIMI’, but after a restructure and internationalization, the abbreviation of the department became CS AU, short for Department of Computer Science, Aarhus University.

 History

-Originally, Department of Computer Science was a section within Department of Mathematics at Aarhus University.
+Originally, the Department of Computer Science was a section within the Department of Mathematics at Aarhus University.
 Here, the department was abbreviated DAIMI, short for Datalogisk Afdeling i Matematisk Institut, and by 1998 the name DAIMI had become so well known that it was kept, when the department became an independent department.

 The computer science course started at Aarhus University in 1971 as part of Department of Mathematics.
 During the period 1993-1998 the computer scientific subject area underwent rapid growth, and at the department the total number of staff members rose from 80 to 160, primarily because of an increase in external funding.

 An independent Department of Computer Science was founded in 1998.
 In the coming 5–6 years the department continuously moved more sections to new buildings as part of Aarhus University's plan to concentrate IT activities within the IT City Katrinebjerg.
 Close working relations to other organizations within the IT City have been established, i.e. with Department of Aesthetics and Communication and the Alexandra Institute.

-Well-known computer scientists from Department of Computer Science, Aarhus University include: